jamontino/ConsoleDrawingApp/readMe.txt

 ./readMe.txt            (this file)
-./ConsoleDrawingApp     (directory containingsource code) ./runnable              (directory containng runnable jar for convenience)
+./ConsoleDrawingApp     (directory containingsource code) ./runnable              (directory containing runnable jar for convenience)

 ********************************************
 *   HOW TO RUN